-For sawing of slots in the fingerboard wood there are numerous methods.
-On the one hand the "sledgehammer approach" differs from the "Einklebemethode".
-When the hammering is sawed slots to a few hundredths higher than the fret wire walking and taking advantage of the small barbs of wire collar to ensure a secure fit of the collar rod.
-When Einklebemethode (it is (used depending angehörendem faith) in repairing) sawed to the slots for the frets so great that the fret foot slightly incident but can not wiggle sideways.
-The strength you get through the gluing of the rods with epoxy (iiih, so depending on Glaben).
-Basically there are three parameters that affect a good slot:
+There are numerous methods for sawing slots into the fingerboard wood.
+On the one hand, one distinguishes the "hammering method" from the "gluing method".
+In the hammering method, the slots are a few hundredths larger than the foot of the fret wire and the small barbs of the fret wire are used to ensure a secure fit of the fret bar.
+In the gluing method (which is used for repairs, depending on the belief), the slots for the frets are cut so large that the foot of the fret wire falls in easily but cannot wobble sideways.
+You get the strength by gluing the rods with epoxy (iiih, so depending on the glaben).
+Basically you have three parameters that influence a good slot:

-Depending on the scale used, the positions alls on the fretboard.
-As the old masters who worked at that time with simple saws, compasses and rulers and you got dulcet tones of these instruments, I mean that an accuracy of ± 0.075 mm per fretwire (absolute) meets today's demands and is perfectly adequate.
+Depending on the scale length used, the positions on the fingerboard change.
+Since the old masters worked with simple saws, compasses and rulers at that time and one got melodious tones from these instruments, I think that an accuracy of ±0.075mm per fret bar (absolute) corresponds to today's requirements and is perfectly adequate.

-Wooden base, linear axis on the bottom.
-On the guide carriage, the saw guide is attached (the sides and in height).
-The LM block has a connection to a stationary digital scale from a tooling machine.
-I can determine any position and approach over a reader.
-I made me a table for the most common scales and adjust the carriage to the position and clamp with a wingnut from below the car.
-It is faster if I use a plexiglass mask.
-This I clamp on the wooden base plate and I drive the required positions on a pivotal wooden blocks with matching pen.
+Wooden base plate, linear axis on the bottom.
+The saw guide is attached to the guide carriage (laterally and in height).
+The guide carriage has a connection to a stationary digital scale from a tooling machine.
+Using a readout device, I can determine and approach any position.
+I have made a table for the most common scales and place the carriage at the position and clamp the carriage with a wing nut from below.
+It is quicker if I use a plexiglass template.
+I clamp this onto the wooden base plate and use a pivoting wooden block with a matching pin to move to the required positions.

-Wooden base, linear axis on the bottom as described above except that I added some improvements:
+Wooden base plate, linear axis on the bottom as described above only that I added some improvements:

-The construction has cost me a few days and production on CNC machines as one-offs are also not cheap.
-But when I then saw the Sägebild, felt the strength of the finished neck, I knew that the investment had paid off.
+The construction took me a few days and the production on CNC machines as individual pieces are also not exactly cheap.
+But when I saw the saw image, felt the strength of the finished neck, I knew that the investment was worth it.